kwb332/capstone/README.md

 #### Finding
 ![alt text](image-1.png)

 Polynomial model was the best result with an accuray of 89%.
 See Jupyter Notebook for graphs that compare accuracy score of both the test and train data.
-The Neural Network failed to converge and so was left out of the results.
+The Neural Network was the lowest performing even given the use of a tunner.
+500 Epochs were run on the the Neural Network Models.

 #### Next steps
 Use Streamlit library to build a UI interface that can make predictions based on inputs.
-Try and get a KerasRegressor to work as an additional model.
-Optimize the KerasRegressor using GridSearchCV
+Try to get the Neural Model to perform better by running more than 500 Epochs for the tunner and fitting of the model.

 #### Outline of project